14 Sep My Roommate Got Sick After Returning from Africa

 I pulled on the vine, but it was slippery, forcing me to spool it around my hand to get a better grip.
 I pulled on it again, moving it a good ten centimeters.
 Gale gagged and more thick fluid came out of his mouth.
 There were undigested bits of leaves, not attached to the vine, too.
 I grit my teeth harder, wondering how much longer I could do this for.

 That’s when the paramedics stormed in.
-Denise led them into the room, they shoved me out of the way.
+Denise led them into the room, and they shoved me out of the way.
 I immediately ran to the toilet and emptied my stomach.
 I then got up, washed my hands and my face thoroughly, feeling incredibly light-headed.
 Gale was already on the stretcher and the men were carrying him outside.

 A weird thought occurred to me then.
 In my dizziness, one of the paramedics seemed familiar for some reason, but I couldn’t pinpoint it exactly.
 I thought I almost had it, but couldn’t remember at all.